Carl Reiner, longtime comedy legend, dies at 98

 "Last night my dad passed away," Rob Reiner wrote.
 "As I write this my heart is hurting.
 He was my guiding light."

-Carl Reiner died Monday of natural causes at his home in Beverly Hills, his assistant Judy Nagy told Variety.
+Carl Reiner died Monday of natural causes at his home in Beverly Hills, his assistant Judy Nagy told CNN in a statement.

 His career spanned live television, Broadway, motion pictures, record albums and a variety of guest appearances.
 He was a performer and writer on the legendary "Your Show of Shows."
 He created "The Dick Van Dyke Show," one of the great situation comedies in history, which was based on his life as a comedy writer.